wp-plugins/social-exchange-plugin/readme.txt

 1. distribute your content
 2. show the world your content is liked (distributed).

 NOTE: We are starting with Facebook Likes (Shares) and will add more features and social networks to the plugin.
+You can stay updated with the latest news on our [SocialExchange](http://www.socialexchangeplugin.com/ “See the latest developments on social exchange plugin”) plugin page.
 Please share the love about Social-Exchange-Plugin so we know you like it and we'll keep improving it.
 Thank You!

 == Installation ==